Lancashire, Derbyshire and East Coast Railway: The parliamentary bill, and authorisation

-The Manchester, Sheffield and Lincolnshire Railway opposed the Bill in Parliament, seeing that much of its route paralleled its own lines; the Midland Railway too opposed it, chiefly due to proposed running powers in the Manchester area.
+The Manchester, Sheffield and Lincolnshire Railway opposed the bill in Parliament, seeing that much of its route paralleled its own lines; the Midland Railway too opposed it, chiefly due to proposed running powers in the Manchester area.
 Conversely the Great Eastern Railway supported it; the GER had access to Lincoln over the Great Northern and Great Eastern Joint Railway, and saw that the new route would give it better access to collieries.
-During the Parliamentary stages the GER indicated that it would give financial support to the line in exchange for running powers over the entire system.
-The Lancashire, Derbyshire and East Coast Railway Act was passed on 5 August 1891.
+During the parliamentary stages the GER indicated that it would give financial support to the line in exchange for running powers over the entire system.
+The Lancashire, Derbyshire and East Coast Railway Act 1891 (54 & 55 Vict. c. clxxxix) was passed on 5 August.
 It was the largest railway scheme ever approved by Parliament in a single session; the main line from Warrington to Sutton-on-Sea amounted to 170 miles of railway with branches, as well as extensive dock installations.
 The estimated cost of the construction alone was £4,542,522.
 The docks at Sutton-on-Sea would cost £700,000.